When it comes to event planning, the talent you choose to represent you is your secret weapon.

 3. Assess Experience and Qualifications

-Testimonials and reviews from previous clients or industry professionals are a good way to see an individual’s track record, while you can identify any relevant qualifications and overall experience of the industry from their CV.
+Testimonials and reviews from previous clients or industry professionals are a good way to see an individual’s track record, while you can identify any relevant qualifications and overall experience in the industry from their CV.

 Hiring your staff through an event staff specialist like Coalition gives you access to an extensive network of reputable and reliable talent, meaning you’ll save time sifting through applications and can quickly secure the right people for the job.